TheGoodall/TandCs/TandCs.md

 # Liability Limitations:

-The Lighting Designer's total liability for any loss or damage caused by its services or its failure to perform services will not exceed the amount of fees paid by the Client.
+The contractor's total liability for any loss or damage caused by its services or its failure to perform services will not exceed the amount of fees paid by the Client.

 # Force Majeure: